Bombardier Double-deck Coach

-The Double-deck Coach is a bilevel passenger railcar currently manufactured by Alstom, which acquired Bombardier Transportation in 2021 (and before that by Adtranz and DWA/Waggonbau Görlitz) used by various European railways and Israel Railways.
+The Double-deck Coach is a bilevel passenger railcar used by various European railways and Israel Railways.
+It was manufactured by Alstom until 2025, and previously by Bombardier Transportation (until 2021), Adtranz, and DWA/Waggonbau Görlitz.
 The current generation of double-deck coaches can be run at speeds up to 200 km/h (125 mph).
 Depending on their configuration, each coach can seat 100 to 150 passengers.

 History

-The ancestry of these coaches can be traced back to the LBE double-deck coaches (de:Doppelstock-Stromlinien-Wendezug der LBE) built by WUMAG at Görlitz for the Lübeck–Büchen–Hamburg railway in 1935–36.
+The ancestry of these coaches can be traced back to the LBE double-deck coaches (de:Doppelstock-Stromlinien-Wendezug der LBE) built by Waggonbau Görlitz at Görlitz for the Lübeck–Büchen–Hamburg railway in 1935–36.
 They were push-pull trains with a cab car that could control the steam locomotive at the other end of the train.
 They were the first of their kind to be developed in Germany.

 After World War II, these coaches were developed further by VEB Waggonbau Görlitz (formerly WUMAG) into double-deck trains of two to five articulated cars sharing bogies, known as "Doppelstock(glieder)züge" (de:Gliederzug (Schiene)).
 Like the successor 1st generation units, many of these coaches were sold to several railways in the Eastern Bloc, such as in Romania where they are still operated as TE Acvila coaches.
 Deutsche Bundesbahn of West Germany now opted only for single level coaches and multiple units until its purchase of the 2nd generation Class 760 double-deck coaches in the early-1990s.

 Starting in 1974, single coaches were built again that were the direct ancestors of today's double-deck coaches.
 These trainsets were used by Deutsche Reichsbahn (East Germany) as well as several other railways of the Eastern Bloc in large numbers (about 4000).
 After 1990, VEB Waggonbau Görlitz became part of Deutsche Waggonbau AG (DWA) which was acquired by Bombardier Transportation in 1998.
 Bombardier Inc. sold their railway division to Alstom in 2021.

+In 2025, the Görlitz plant was sold to arms manufacturer KNDS.
+The last coach was delivered to Israel Railways on 16 December 2025, and the plant now produces components for armored fighting vehicles such as the Leopard 2, Puma, and Boxer.
+There are no plans to continue producing the coaches at other Alstom locations.